 By the numbers

-- These cases helped protect and stabilize more than 19,500 low-income people
+- These cases helped protect and stabilize more than 17,000 low-income people.

-- Over $19 million in work supports, Medicaid coverage, housing assistance, bankruptcy discharges, and other case outcomes allowed people to stabilize their financial circumstances and spend money in their local communities for food, transportation, and other necessities.
+- Over $9 million in monetary awards for clients supported Medicaid coverage, housing assistance, bankruptcy discharges, and other case outcomes allowed people to stabilize their financial circumstances and spend money in their local communities for food, transportation, and other necessities.

 Who is eligible for legal aid services provided by ABLE?